ONSdigital/ssdc-rm-ddl/.github/PULL_REQUEST_TEMPLATE.md

 # Motivation and Context
 <!--- Why is this change required?
 What problem does it solve? -->

+* [ ] This PR includes DDL schema changes, bumping to new schema version: <!---Add the new schema version number if it has changes-->

 # What has changed
 <!--- What code changes has been made -->
 <!--- Has there been any refactoring -->